Used Car: 2011 Kia Soul Review

 Other Cars to Consider

 The 2011 Nissan Cube is another small used car with a boxy shape, which means it has good passenger space.
 Overall cargo room is good, but with the rear seats in use, the Cube has about as much cargo space as small coupes.
 While the Cube’s engine is far from powerful, reviewers said that given its odd shape, the Cube is surprisingly nimble.
-The Nissan Cube has an average amount of interior features, great safety scores and reliability ratings that are identical to the Kia Soul’s.
+The Nissan Cube has an average amount of interior features and a great safety score.

-The 2011 Scion xB is yet another boxy car with roomy seats and good cargo space, but it stands out in comparison with the Nissan Cube and Kia Soul thanks to its better reliability ratings and outstanding safety scores.
+The 2011 Scion xB is yet another boxy car with roomy seats and good cargo space.
 The xB is also loaded with standard interior features.
 Some car reviewers preferred the way the 2011 xB drove, but others commented that all three cars suffered from body lean and a lack of engine power.
 The xB’s fuel economy ratings are less than those of the Soul and Cube.